OCR-D/gt-repo-template/README.md

          - METS (mets.xml)
          - JSON (metadata.json)
          - YML (metadata.yml)
-      - generation of a GithubPage (ph) for the internet users
+      - generation of a GithubPage (ph) for the internet users e.g. https://tboenig.github.io/gt_structure_1_1/
+      - generation Releases

 ## 🤖 How to start the automatic functions?